 ssl(7), SSL_new(3), SSL_clear(3), SSL_shutdown(3) SSL_CTX_set_tmp_dh_callback(3), SSL_CTX_set_min_proto_version(3), openssl-dhparam(1)

 The attempt to always try to use secure renegotiation was added in OpenSSL 0.9.8m.

 The SSL_OP_PRIORITIZE_CHACHA and SSL_OP_NO_RENEGOTIATION options were added in OpenSSL 1.1.1.

-The SSL_OP_NO_EXTENDED_MASTER_SECRET option was added in OpenSSL 3.0.
+The SSL_OP_NO_EXTENDED_MASTER_SECRET and SSL_OP_IGNORE_UNEXPECTED_EOF options were added in OpenSSL 3.0.

 Licensed under the Apache License 2.0 (the "License").
 You may not use this file except in compliance with the License.
 You can obtain a copy in the file LICENSE in the source distribution or at https://www.openssl.org/source/license.html.